HSLdevcom/jore4/wiki/spatial-aspects.md

 ## What is spatial data?

-Spatial data: data depicting locations, e.g. coordinates or boundaries, or data related to those locations, e.g. the population count in an area or the median measured bus speed on a road segment at a given time range.
+Spatial data describes locations, e.g. coordinates or boundaries, or relates to those locations, e.g. the population count in an area or the median measured bus speed on a road segment at a given time range.

 ## Relevant data sets